tangerinedream/AWS_EC2_Scheduler/README.md

 <dt>TierStopOverrideOperatingSystem</dt>
 <dd>: (Optional - required if TierStopOverrideFilename set) The name of the OS in the guest.
-Valid values
-  1. "Linux", or
+Valid values are "Linux", or "Windows"</dd>
-  1. "Windows"</dd>

 <dt>TierTagValue</dt>
-<dd>: The name of the Tag *Value* that will be used as a search target for instances.
-The Tag *Key* is specified in the WorkloadSpec.
-In other words, the Tag Value for TierTagValue actually names the tier.</dd>
+<dd>: The name of the Tag *Value* that will be used as a search target for instances for this particular tier.
+The Tag *Key* is specified in the WorkloadSpec.</dd>

 </dl>